ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

    <li>airdrop tokens not yet claimed</li>
 </ul>
 Votable tokens give their holders voting power in direct proportion to the quantity of tokens held.
 More $ARB == more voting power.</dd>
+  <dt>Voting period</dt>
+  <dd data-quicklook-key="voting-period">After a proposal is successfully submitted via Tally, members of the Arbitrum DAO have a certain number of days to debate and vote.
+This is referred to as the voting period, and is currently 14-16 days.
+The voting period is determined by TODO.</dd>
 </dl>